kirillsemyonkin/ctf-grsu-new-year-2024/osint/profession-investor-186/README.md

 3. His nickname was "Mob's Accountant".

-4. After some attempts you can get that his profession is "gangster".
+4. After some attempts you can pick his profession - "gangster".

 Flag: